 WE BELIEVE IN COMMUNITY-DRIVEN EDUCATION

-The First Nations Technical Institute (FNTI) is an Indigenous-owned and governed post-secondary institute founded in programming rooted in Indigegogy and Indigenous ways of knowing.
-FNTI is a registered charitable organization, accredited by the World Indigenous Nations Higher Education Consortium (WINHEC), and a member of Colleges and Institutes Canada (CICan).
+FNTI is an Indigenous-owned and governed post-secondary institute founded in programming rooted in culture and Indigenous ways of knowing.
+FNTI is a registered charitable organization, accredited by the Indigenous Advanced Education and Skills Council (IAESC) and World Indigenous Nations Higher Education Consortium (WINHEC).
+We are also a proud member of Colleges and Institutes Canada (CICan).

 Our programs are culturally-driven and intensively delivered, which provides learners with the ability to study quality programming while maintaining family, community and career commitments.

-FNTI has over 3,000 graduates with certificate, diploma and degree credentials issued in partnership with recognized Ontario colleges and universities and will begin the delivery of standalone bachelor’s degrees in 2020 in accordance with the Indigenous Institute Act, 2017.
+FNTI has over 4,000 graduates with certificate, diploma and degree credentials issued in partnership with recognized Ontario colleges and universities.
+With responsive education that suits our students’ needs, we will begin the delivery standalone bachelor’s degrees in 2021 in accordance with the Indigenous Institute Act, 2017.

 We can tailor an education plan for your community and/or organization in the location of your choice.
 We would love to come meet with you and your team to consider partnership potentials moving forward.
 Please contact Jessica Charette, director of community partnerships at 613.813.6893 or firstname.lastname@example.org for more information.